Uruguay Entry Requirements

 Additional requirements for specific circumstances.

 One parent?
-You’ll need paper.
-Uruguay’s border officers won’t wave a child through without it.
-Kids with both parents just present a valid passport—MERCOSUR citizens can substitute a birth certificate.
+You'll need paper.
+Uruguay's border officers won't wave a child through without it.
+Kids with both parents just present a valid passport, MERCOSUR citizens can substitute a birth certificate.
 A minor traveling with only one parent or a non-parental guardian must carry a notarized letter of authorization from the absent parent(s) or legal guardian, legalized or apostilled if issued abroad, granting permission for the child to travel to Uruguay.
-This rule is enforced at every air and land crossing; its purpose is to stop international child abduction.
+This rule is enforced at every air and land crossing.
+Its purpose is to stop international child abduction.
 Dead parent?
 Sole custody?
 Bring the death certificate or custody order.
-Uruguayan immigration officers have seen it all—they’ll coach you if documents look thin.
+Uruguayan immigration officers have seen it all, they'll coach you if documents look thin.
 Still, fix gaps before you leave.

-Bring your cat or dog into Uruguay—if you've got the paperwork locked down.
-You need four things: (1) a health certificate from an accredited vet dated within 10 days of departure, (2) rabies vaccination proof given 30 days to 12 months before travel, (3) distemper, parvovirus, and leptospirosis shots for dogs, and (4) parasite treatment—internal and external—within 15 days of travel.
+Bring your cat or dog into Uruguay, if you've got the paperwork locked down.
+You need four things: (1) a health certificate from an accredited vet dated within 10 days of departure, (2) rabies vaccination proof given 30 days to 12 months before travel, (3) distemper, parvovirus, and leptospirosis shots for dogs, and (4) parasite treatment, internal and external, within 15 days of travel.
 Every page must be stamped by your country's national veterinary authority (USDA APHIS if you're flying from the United States) and might need an apostille on top.
-Uruguay's MGAP (Ministerio de Ganadería, Agricultura y Pesca) approves the import; email them or call the nearest Uruguayan consulate—rules change without warning.
-At the port of entry, officials inspect the animal; miss one signature and your pet sits in quarantine until you fix it.
+Uruguay's MGAP (Ministerio de Ganadería, Agricultura y Pesca) approves the import.
+Email them or call the nearest Uruguayan consulate, rules change without warning.
+At the port of entry, officials inspect the animal.
+Miss one signature and your pet sits in quarantine until you fix it.

 Need six more months in Uruguay?
-Walk into the Dirección Nacional de Migración at Misiones 1513, Montevideo, before your first 90 days run out and ask for the once-only extension—done, you’ve got 180 days total in a calendar year.
+Walk into the Dirección Nacional de Migración at Misiones 1513, Montevideo, before your first 90 days run out and ask for the once-only extension, done, you've got 180 days total in a calendar year.
 If you plan to live, work, study, or retire here long-term, skip the border hop and file for residencia legal.
-Uruguay’s program is famous for staying open and refreshingly painless; retirees and laptop nomads line up for the country’s safety, stable politics, high quality of life, and quick access to beaches and city perks.
-The Jubilados y Pensionista track wants proof of a pension; the standard temporary-residency path wants proof of income or assets.
+Uruguay's program is famous for staying open and refreshingly painless.
+Retirees and laptop nomads line up for the country's safety, stable politics, high quality of life, and quick access to beaches and city perks.
+The Jubilados y Pensionista track wants proof of a pension.
+The standard temporary-residency path wants proof of income or assets.
 Current forms and fees live on the DNM site: www.migracion.minterior.gub.uy.

-MERCOSUR citizens—Argentina, Brazil, Paraguay, Bolivia, Chile, Colombia, Ecuador, Peru—can sometimes slip into Uruguay with nothing more than a national ID.
+MERCOSUR citizens, Argentina, Brazil, Paraguay, Bolivia, Chile, Colombia, Ecuador, Peru, can sometimes slip into Uruguay with nothing more than a national ID.
 That is the headline.
 A cédula de identidad or documento nacional de identidad will do, provided your country has the right bilateral deal.
-In practice, a passport is always the safest and most universally accepted document; carry it even if your national ID is technically sufficient.
+In practice, a passport is always the safest and most universally accepted document.
+Carry it even if your national ID is technically sufficient.
 Confirm current document requirements with the relevant consulate before traveling on a national ID alone.

 Uruguay recognizes dual nationality.
 No restrictions on dual nationals entering the country.
 Period.
 Travelers who hold Uruguayan citizenship should enter on their Uruguayan passport or cédula de identidad.
-That's the rule—no exceptions.
+That's the rule, no exceptions.
 Those with citizenship in two non-Uruguayan countries?
 Pick the passport that gets you in easiest.
 The one with visa-free agreements.
 Smart move.
 There's no obligation to declare dual nationality to Uruguayan immigration.
 You don't have to announce it.
 You just walk through.

-Know what to pack
+Know What to Pack

 Climate-specific clothing, travel documents, electronics, and gear — with shopping links for every item.

-View Uruguay Packing List →
+View Uruguay Packing List →Ready to plan your trip to Uruguay?